Four Questions with...

 Safiyyah Gareeboo (BA English Literature and Philosophy, 2015), Salesforce and Pardot Consultant shares her tips and advice for life as a graduate and what she has learnt in her three years since leaving University.

 Briefly describe your current role: I consult SMBs and Non-Profits on implementation, training and solution design for the Salesforce CRM Platform and it’s associated products.
-My main focus is on Pardot, which is a marketing automation tool that helps businesses generate and nurture prospective customers.
+My focus is on Pardot, which is a marketing automation tool that helps businesses generate and nurture prospective customers.

 What is the biggest mistake you have made since graduating and what have you learnt from it?